sandreja/Simulacija-unosa-podataka/README.md

 EN

-Our first larger Java project, simulating a university data entry system via the console.
-The program allows the user to add students, professors, and assistants, store them in separate lists, and display them individually or all at once through a simple command-based menu.
+Our first larger Java project.
+We simulated a university data entry scenario through plain Java code - entering and storing data about students, professors, and assistants in separate lists, and printing them based on different commands entered in the console.

 What I practiced: